3ti3nn3/gkp/README.md

 python files
 ------------
-optimization.py: class for doing the optimization scheme evaluation.py: functions for reconstruction and plotting results based on circuit gates and its parameters
+optimization.py: classes for doing the optimisation scheme auxiliary.py: functions for reconstruction, plotting, and evaluating results

 notebooks
 ---------
+simulation.ipynb: notebook environment to conduct the simulations summary.ipynb: a summary and discussion of the simulation results, intended to be a final report of the internship reuse.ipynb: notebook environment to conduct the simulations using optimal parameters from previous simulations as starting parameters
+    for another optimisation
+pretrained.ipynb: notebook environment to conduct the simulations of maximizing the fidelity of a state which has been prepared under the
-simulation.ipynb: access to perform the optimization discussion.ipynb: insights and discussion of previous ansätze distribution.ipynb: analysis of how initial gaussian errors propagate through a polynomial quadrature.ipynb: algebraic implementation to express the preparation circuit as polynomial of the initial quadratures reinsert.ipynb: implementation of the reinsertion using the approximation of a cubic phase gate via the driven Kerr gate
+    circuit with optimal parameters kerrtranslation.ipynb: notebook environment to conduct the simulations belonging to the ansatz of translating good Kerr learning to not optimal phase learning reinsert.ipynb: implementation of the reinsertion using the approximation of a cubic phase gate via the driven Kerr gate distribution.ipynb: analysis of how initial gaussian errors propagate through a polynomial quadrature.ipynb: algebraic implementation to express the preparation circuit as polynomial of the initial quadratures

 remarks
 -------